Google Translate Disclaimer

 Whole School Approaches

-A healthy school includes activities that aim to prevent substance use.
+A healthy school includes activities that aim to prevent the early onset of substance use.
 Consider the following activities as part of your health and well-being action plan:

 Create a Substance Use Prevention Policy